Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_interaction_scripts.md

 - **Missed Opportunities for Conflict Resolution**: There are instances where conflicts arise, but the scripts do not explore potential resolutions or compromises, which could add complexity to the characters' relationships.
 - **Underdeveloped Collaborative Moments**: While there are collaborative scenes, they often lack detail on how the characters negotiate their differences, which is crucial for character development.

+### Recommendations for Enhancements
+1. **Enhance Emotional Depth**: In their discussions, Isabella should express more personal stakes, such as her commitment to ethical AI usage.
+This can be illustrated through specific examples or anecdotes that highlight the real-world implications of their economic proposals.
+2. **Explore Collaborative Opportunities**: Include instances where Isabella and Marcus find common ground, emphasizing their shared goals despite differing methods.
+For example, they could collaborate on a policy proposal that balances economic efficiency with social equity, showcasing their ability to work together despite ideological differences.

 ## Proposed Enhancements
 1. **Incorporate Emotional Stakes**: Add dialogue that reflects Isabella's internal struggles and motivations during key interactions, particularly with Marcus.
 For example, during a pivotal moment, Isabella could express, "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of society?"
 2. **Explore Conflict Resolution**: Create scenarios where Isabella and Marcus find common ground, showcasing their ability to navigate ideological differences.
 For instance, during a strategy meeting, Isabella could state, "We must ensure that our advancements uplift everyone, not just the privileged."